carlosas/phpat/doc/WHAT_TO_TEST.md

 ## Inheritance

-#### Enforce or forbid extending an abstract
+#### Enforcing or forbidding an abstract extension

 ![Abstract](img/abstract.png)

-You might want to ensure that all the classes of a type are extending a certain abstract class.
-Services, Controllers, CommandHandlers...
+You might want to ensure that a specific type of classes are extending a certain abstract class.
+Services, Controllers, CommandHandlers, etc.

 >Classes with name App\\Application\\\*Handler must extend class with name App\\Application\\AbstractHandler